-Causes and risk factors for heel spur: How does it develop?
+Causes and risk factors for plantar heel spur: How does it develop?

-Heel spur is usually caused excessive strain on the foot.
+Plantar heel spur is usually caused excessive strain on the foot.
 This leads to minor injuries and tears at the junction between the heel bone and the foot plate or Achilles tendon.
 Inflammation occurs, to which the body reacts by, among other things, remodelling the affected tissue.
-Over time small calcifications and eventually a heel spur can develop from an inflammation.
-Incorrect foot positioning and obesity can also favour the development of a heel spur.
+Over time small calcifications and eventually a plantar heel spur can develop from an inflammation.
+Improper positioning of the feet and obesity can also favour the development of a plantar heel spur.

 Typical symptom: a plantar (lower) heel spur causes a sensation of “stabbing” pain that is located at the front edge of the sole of the heel.
 In contrast, dorsal heel spurs can cause pain at the Achilles tendon insertion (achillodynia) or slightly deeper around the rear protective shoe cap.

 A plantar heel spur does not necessarily have to be accompanied by pain, even if it can be seen on an X-ray.
 However, the heel can also hurt without a plantar heel spur being visible on an X-ray.

 Observe your symptoms: Does your heel pain increase when you are walking?
 Would you prefer to walk only on your toes?
 Does the pain subside when you take the weight off your foot, for example when sitting?
 Does it hurt when you press on the relevant spot?
 These symptoms could indicate a heel spur.
 Consult your doctor.

 What helps with plantar heel spur?
 Treatment with different methods